The Power of Big Oil: Backstory

 The producers of the series were looking at answering a simple question – how did we get here?
 According to Frontline senior producer Dan Edge, they were looking at what choices were made, what opportunities were lost, and what cautions were simply disregarded.
 What, when, and how much did the fossil fuel industry know about climate change and what was done with what they knew.
 The series investigates how and why, particularly in the United States, that fundamental reality was successfully and dramatically obscured by organizations deliberately spreading misinformation about climate change.

 Synopsis

 Part 1: Denial

 Part 1: Denial, reveals how studies on climate change were conducted by the fossil fuel industry in the 1970s, how it denied the science, and the role it played in delaying and preventing action on climate change over the past four decades.
-It also examines how an industry coalition and, ultimately, politicians were able to deflate any hopes that the U.S. would ever sign on to the Kyoto Protocol.
+It also examines how an industry coalition (i.e. the Global Climate Coalition) and, ultimately, politicians were able to deflate any hopes that the U.S. would ever sign on to the Kyoto Protocol.

 Part 2: Doubt

-Part 2: Doubt, investigates the industry's attempts to obstruct climate policy by casting doubt, despite mounting evidence of climate change in the new millennium.
+Part 2: Doubt, investigates the industry's attempts to obstruct climate policy by casting doubt on the science and by forming political advocacy groups (e.g. the Americans for Prosperity) to block the Waxman-Markey bill, despite mounting evidence of climate change in the new millennium.